Glossary of Financial Terms

 Net Present Value (NPV)

-The Net Present Value is used to determine today’s value of future cash flows, through the application of a discount rate.
+The Net Present Value (NPV) is used to determine today’s value of future cash flows, through the application of a discount rate.
 A positive NPV indicates that the earnings expected from an investment exceed the anticipated costs.

 Operational Expenditures (OPEX)

-Operational Expenditures are the costs that occur in the daily operation of an investment project.
+Operational Expenditures (OPEX) are the costs that occur in the daily operation of an investment project.
 Examples include maintenance costs, staff costs, costs for external sub-contracting, etc.

 Ownership of assets